 Miss Louise 'Luli' Xenia Rose Mountbatten, born 30th July 2002 at Bridwell Park, Uffculme, Devon

-LEFT: Ivar & Penelope with their children in 2005
+Lord Ivar & Penelope with their three children in 2005

-In 1997, Ivar and his family moved into Bridwell Park, Uffculme, Devon - a classic Georgian house built in early Regency style between 1774-1779, set in 100 acres with views across the Culm Valley.
+In 1997, Ivar and his family moved into Bridwell Park, Uffculme, near Tiverton, Devon - a classic Georgian house built for Richard Hall Clarke in early Regency style between 1774-1779, set in over 100 acres with views across the Culm Valley.
+In 1991, the house was devasted by fire, but has been restored to its original glory of a Grade 1 listed property.
 The house is now a successful wedding, conference and corporate events centre.

 Ivar and James were married in the private chapel at Bridwell Park on 22nd September 2018, in a small private ceremony.
 Penelope 'gave away' Ivar, at the suggestion of their daughters.
 They all remain on good terms.
 James said - "It’s a very modern marriage.
 There was no proposal, just an acceptance of this great love.
 He cares.
 I care.
 The girls are very accepting."
 Ivar said on the day of his marriage - "most importantly a massive thanks to my 3 gorgeous girls for being so understanding and supportive, without their support this could never have happened!
 And finally the biggest thank you to James for being just perfect."
 Ivar's second marriage is the first same-sex marriage within either the Royal Family or the extended Royal Family.

 A united family - Lord Ivar & James Coyle following their 2018 wedding

 (left to right) Ella; Alix (Alexandra); James; Lord Ivar,

 James & Lord Ivar, with Rosie the dog